TechProofreader/Longevity/README.md

 <h2>To get and use Longevity on your machine</h2>

 **Dependencies required to run this program:**
+* Python script freezing package such as py2app, py2exe, or whichever you prefer
 * Matplotlib
 * Seaborn
 * Pandas